-- PRM recommends proposals be submitted in Adobe PDF, as Microsoft Word documents may sometimes produce different page lengths based on software versions and configurations. - Exceeding page length limits, including through the inclusion of cover pages, will result in disqualification. - All proposals, and required documents, must be in English.

-D. Multi-year applications selected for funding by PRM will be funded in 12 month increments based on the proposal submitted in the initial application as approved by PRM.
-Continued funding after the initial 12-month award requires the submission of a noncompeting single-year proposal and will be contingent upon available funding, strong performance, and continuing need.
-Follow-on applications are submitted annually for years two through three via non-competed directed announcements for the continuation of funding.
-It is strongly recommended that applicants submit as early as possible after the directed announcement has been issued for continuation of funding.
+- PRM strongly recommends application packages be submitted in Adobe PDF, as Microsoft Word documents may sometimes produce different page lengths based on software versions and configurations. - Exceeding page length limits, including through the inclusion of cover pages, will result in disqualification. - All documents must be in English and should avoid the use of jargon and should spell out all acronyms upon first use. - Multi-year applications selected for funding by PRM will be funded in one year (12-month) increments based on the proposal submitted in the initial application as approved by PRM.
+Continued funding after the initial 12-month award requires the submission of a noncompeting single-year proposal narrative and will be contingent upon available funding, strong performance, and continuing need.
+Follow-on applications are submitted annually for years two through three of proposals through non-competed directed announcements for the continuation funding.
+It is strongly recommended that NGOs submit as early as possible after the directed announcement for continuation funding has been issued.
 Late submissions will jeopardize continued funding.